-If this test shows an increased blood sugar level, a three-hour glucose tolerance test may be done after a few days of following a special diet.
+If this test shows an increased blood sugar level, a 3-hour glucose tolerance test may be done after a few days of following a special diet.
 If results of the second test are in the abnormal range, gestational diabetes is diagnosed.

 Treatment for gestational diabetes

 Specific treatment for gestational diabetes will be determined by your healthcare provider or midwife based on:

 Your tolerance for specific medicines, procedures, or therapies